 Can former DACA recipients whose deferred action expired more than a year ago apply?

 Yes.
-Those whose deferred action expired over a year ago may request DACA under the court orders.
-Individuals whose DACA expired before September 5, 2016, or was terminated at any time, must apply as initial applicants and include the required supporting evidence.
-Those whose DACA expired on September 5, 2016 or later may request DACA as renewal applicants and should follow the instructions for renewal requests.
-USCIS directs all applicants to include the date their DACA expired (or terminated) in Part 1 of the Form I-821D.
+Those whose deferred action expired more than one year ago, or was terminated at any time, may request DACA under the court orders but must apply as initial applicants and include the required supporting evidence.
+Those whose DACA expired one year ago or less may request DACA as renewal applicants and should follow the instructions for renewal requests.
+USCIS directs all applicants to include the date their DACA expired (or was terminated) in Part 1 of the Form I-821D.

-Which individuals who currently have DACA may apply to renew?
+Which individuals with a current DACA grant may apply to renew?

 When should renewal requests be filed?